HIV and Sexually Transmitted Diseases (STDs)

 What Is an STD?

 STD stands for sexually transmitted disease.
 Sometimes STDs are called sexually transmitted infections (STIs).
 STDs are infections that spread from person to person through sexual contact, including anal, vaginal, or oral sex.
-STDs are caused by bacteria, parasites, yeasts, and viruses.
+STDs are caused by bacteria, parasites, and viruses.